gitlabhq/gitlab-recipes/install/CentOS_6.md

 *logged in as **root***

     yum -y update

+## Git
+For some reason gitlab has been written in such a way that it will only work correctly with git version 1.8.x or newer.
+At the time of writing [this commit](https://github.com/gitlabhq/gitlabhq/commit/b1a8fdd84d5a7cdbdb5ef3829b59a73db0f4d2dd) was the culprit that enforced this requirement.
+In case this has not been resolved when you read this you must either update your git to > 1.8.x or revert the above mentioned change manually.

+Have a look at [this HowTo](http://www.pickysysadmin.ca/2013/05/21/commit-comments-not-appearing-in-gitlab-on-centos/) on one possible way of updating the git version.

 ## Configure redis
 Just make sure it is started at the next reboot